pymongo/pymongo.github.io/2021/06/tensorbase.md

 So I use `FORMAT CSV` to insert

-clickhouse-client --port 9528 --query "INSERT INTO cell_towers.cell_towers FORMAT CSV" < cell_towers.csv
+clickhouse-client --port 9528 --query "INSERT INTO cell_towers.cell_towers FORMAT CSV" < cell_towers_no_headers.csv

 ---